hexabeast/Sytrace/README.md

 It is fully working with x86 64-bit ELF binaries, and should mostly work for x86 32-bit ELF binaries.

 It should not be too hard to adapt it for some other architectures, I may implement this in a later update.

-Disclaimer : This represents about a week of work, was not thoroughly tested at all, and may be full of bugs.

 ## Requirements :